elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 ---

-### What are the benefits of using a constant as an alias?
+### What are the advantages of aliasing a constant in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>